 Mission Admission is a series of MBA admission tips; a new one is posted each Tuesday.

-We have noted before in our Mission Admission series that it is never too late to improve your business school candidacy by engaging in community activities.
+As we have previously discussed in this blog series, it is never too late to improve your business school candidacy by engaging in community activities.
 Today, we send a similar message with regard to personal leadership—you always have time to take steps to bolster your chances of admission.

 Many candidates completely ignore the personal side of their candidacy.
-But if you have completed a triathlon, learned a language, published an article or simply been an inordinately dedicated neighbor/sibling/mentor in an unofficial capacity (for example), these kinds of stories can provide interesting points of differentiation.
-So, if you have an activity or adventure in mind that you would otherwise complete later, go ahead and pursue it now.
-We are not suggesting that you go out and start writing poetry tomorrow in hopes of getting something published, but if you are a dedicated poet and have poems that you have long intended to submit, do so now.
+But if you have, for example, completed a triathlon, learned a language, published an article, or simply been an inordinately dedicated neighbor/sibling/mentor in an unofficial capacity, your story can provide an interesting point of differentiation.
+So, if you have an activity or adventure in mind that you would otherwise complete later anyway, go ahead and pursue it now.
+We are not suggesting that you start writing poetry tomorrow in hopes of getting something published—but if you are a dedicated poet and have poems that you have long intended to submit, do so now.
 If you can run 20 miles and have always planned to run a marathon, do it now.
 These kinds of personal stories can help set you apart from your fellow applicants.